Ice Age: Collision Course: Future

-Sequel and spin-off
+Sequel

 On the possibility of a sequel, co-director Galen T. Chu stated in June 2016 that there were some ideas for the sixth installment.
 In July 2016, Bustle noted that the chances of a sixth entry were relatively high but would depend on the box office performance of the fifth film.

+In February 2022, Forte discussed the possibility of a sequel while promoting The Ice Age Adventures of Buck Wild, saying, "I think it's a little premature.
+We hope that people will respond to this, and that will promote us to be able to do another movie.
+If the audiences want it, we've got plenty of ideas.
+There's no end to ideas and adventures and characters, so we're ready if they're ready."

+In September 2024, while making a guest appearance on the Wait Wait…Don't Tell Me! podcast, Leguizamo suggested that a sixth main Ice Age film could be in development.
+In November 2024, a sixth film was confirmed to be in the works with Romano, Leguizamo, Latifah, Leary, and Pegg set to reprise their voice roles.
+In August 2025, the film's title was revealed as Ice Age: Boiling Point, with its release date pushed from December 18, 2026, to February 5, 2027.

+Spin-offs

+The Ice Age Adventures of Buck Wild

 A spin-off film, developed for streaming on Disney+, was titled The Ice Age Adventures of Buck Wild and centered around Buck going on an adventure in the Dinosaur World with Crash and Eddie.
 Simon Pegg reprised his role as the title character, being the only cast member from the film series to do so.
-The film was released on January 28, 2022.
+The film was released on January 28, 2022, to generally negative reviews from critics.

 Scrat Tales

-On May 4, 2021, it was revealed that a short series produced by Blue Sky Studios known as Scrat Tales would be coming to Disney+, having been completed by the company before their dissolution the previous month.
-The series will follow the titular Scrat, who discovers that he has a son.
-Footage was later leaked onto YouTube, with former Blue Sky animators revealing that the series will be coming to Disney+ in 2022 after The Ice Age Adventures of Buck Wild.
-A plush for the character of Scrat's son was also unveiled via Just Play Products’ website, with the second image featuring a blue tag containing the logo for Scrat Tales, although the listing was retitled under The Ice Age Adventures of Buck Wild to promote the spin-off film.
+On May 4, 2021, it was revealed that a short series produced by Blue Sky Studios (prior to their closure) known as Scrat Tales would be coming to Disney+, having been completed by the company before their dissolution the previous month.
+The series follows the titular Scrat, who discovers that he has his own son.
+Footage was later leaked onto YouTube, with former Blue Sky animators revealing that the series would be coming to Disney+ in 2022 after The Ice Age Adventures of Buck Wild.
+A plush for the character of Scrat's son was also unveiled via Just Play Products' website, with the second image featuring a blue tag containing the logo for Scrat Tales, although the listing was retitled under The Ice Age Adventures of Buck Wild to promote the spin-off film.
 The series was released as a Disney+ original series on April 13, 2022.